With King Kong, a little swagger returns to the box office

 Paul Dergarabedian, senior media analyst for Comscore, believes “Godzilla vs. Kong” will be “another building block in our education in where the industry is heading.”

-“The theatrical experience will prove to be viable and resilient as it always has,” Dergarabedian said.
+“The theatrical experience will prove to be viable and resilient as it always has,” says Dergarabedian.
 “But it’s going to be a different world, no question.
 I think it’s going to be a leaner, meaner business going forward.”

 Some of the old standard practices that have governed blockbusters aren't coming back.
 Studios like Warner Bros. and Universal Pictures have made deals to shorten exclusive theatrical windows.
 Warner Bros. next year will hold movies in theaters for a minimum of 45 days, or half of the traditional window, before moving releases to at-home platforms.
 Such new models mean a recalibrating of what movies get greenlit and how much they're worth.

-“The value of those streaming/pay-TV rights are more valuable now because you’re getting access to them much, much earlier than you did before,” Grode said.
+“The value of those streaming/pay-TV rights are more valuable now because you’re getting access to them much, much earlier than you did before,” says Grode.
 “So you kind of have to rerun your model of how the movie is going to perform over its lifetime.”

 It's also meant some tense negotiations over profit participation.
 When Warner Bros. surprised with its hybrid release plans for 2021, Legendary — whose highly anticipated “Dune” is to be released in the fall by Warner Bros. — considered legal action before arriving at an agreement.

-“We obviously didn’t like the way they announced what they were doing in 2021, and I think they would admit they didn’t handle it perfectly,” Grode said.
-“But when you look at the state of the world, the facts as we all knew them at the time, their decision made a lot of sense.
+“We obviously didn’t like the way they announced what they were doing in 2021, and I think they would admit they didn’t handle it perfectly,” says Grode.
+“But when you look at the state of the world, the facts as we all knew them at the time, their decision made a lot of sense.”

 “You get over that pretty quickly and you get back to business,” he added.